 The Røros Mining Town and the Circumference is located high in the mountain plateaus of central Norway.
 This town boasts a very authentic atmosphere of the 17th to 19th centuries.

-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Date of Inscription: 1980

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 55:

 “Røros Mining Town and the Circumference is linked to the copper mines, established in the 17th century and exploited for 333 years until 1977.
 The site comprises the Town and its industrial-rural cultural landscapes; Femundshytta, a smelter with its associated area; and the Winter Transport Route.

-I have spent time in Røros both in winter and summer, but the town and the surroundings are fascinating irrespective of season.
-In my own country, Norway, Røros is considered a national gem so I am not at all surprised that it was one of the first sites in the world to be listed by UNESCO.
+I have spent time in the “Røros Mining Town and the Circumference” both in winter and summer.
+The town and the surroundings are fascinating irrespective of season.
+In my own country, Norway, Røros is considered a national gem.
+Consequently, we are not all surprised that it became one of the first sites in the world on UNESCO’s list.

 About this series of blog entries.